Health libraryBack to health library

 Statins should start lowering your cholesterol readings within a few weeks.

-Part of the reason statins are the first choice among cholesterol-lowering drugs is because they are safe for most people, according to the NHLBI.
+Part of the reason statins are the first choice among cholesterol-lowering drugs is because they are safe for most people, according to NIH.

 Some people do have problems with upset stomach, gas, constipation, and abdominal pain or cramps.
 These side effects are usually mild to moderate and lessen with time.